Hay fever is a worry for many people around spring and summer time but what if I told you that things could be about to get much, much worse.

 So back to the important subject of hay fever.

-I am well aware of the conditions that make pollen worse, being one of the approximately 10 million people in England who are thought to have hayfever, but why might we get super pollen and what on earth is Thunder fever?
+I am well aware of the conditions that make pollen worse, being one of the approximately 10 million people in England who have hay fever, but why might we get super pollen and what on earth is Thunder fever?

 Why are we getting super pollen and thunder fever?